Kilimanjaro – Rongai Route

 Today is a rest/adjustment day at the hotel with optional local safari at Arusha National Park (add-on: $350), where you can see hippos, monkeys, buffalo, elephants, and giraffes.
 In the evening we’ll have a discussion and presentation on the geology and volcanology of Kilimanjaro.

-Today is a longer day as we hike from Simba camp to Kikelewa camp (5-6 hours walking).
+Today is a longer day as we hike from Simba camp to Kikelewa camp (5-6 hours walking) at 3679 m/12,070 ft.
 We’ll start by ascending to the Second Cave where we’ll have lunch and look at more rocks.
 After another few hours through moorland terrain, we’ll reach our camp in a sheltered valley with giant Senecio trees nearby.
 We’ll chat botany and geology here and explore the nearby Kikelewa Cave.

-We do a short steep climb up grassy slopes as we hike from Kikelewa camp to Mawenzi tarn hut (3-4 hours walking) today.
+We do a short steep climb up grassy slopes as we hike from Kikelewa camp to Mawenzi tarn hut (3-4 hours walking) today at 4303 m/14,117 ft.
 There’s plenty of exciting geology around given the towering spires of Mawenzi, so we’ll take some time to explore.

-Today is a rest day with optional acclimatization hike up towards Mawenzi.
+Today is a rest day with optional acclimatization hike to a higher altitude.
+We’ll also carry out small science experiments nearby to our camp.

-Today we’ll cross the high alpine desert of the saddle between Mawenzi and Kibo Hut (4-5 hours walking) at the bottom of Kibo’s crater wall.
-The rest of the day will be spent rock hunting, resting, and preparing for our summit climb.
+Today we’ll cross the high alpine desert of the saddle between Mawenzi and Kibo Hut (4-5 hours walking) at the bottom of Kibo’s crater wall (4730 m/15,518 ft.).
+The rest of the day will be spent rock hunting and resting.

-Today we wake up at midnight to a light breakfast, then prepare for our summit ascent.
-The goal is to climb before dawn so that we reach Uhuru Peak shortly after sunrise.
-We plan to reach Gilman’s Point on the crater rim at 5,861 m/18,640 ft between 5 and 7 AM.
+Today we wake up to a light breakfast, then prepare for our summit ascent.
+We plan to reach Gilman’s Point on the crater rim at 5,861 m/18,640 ft by mid-morning.
 Here, views of the crater and its glaciers greet us.
 Another 2 hours of hiking along the crater rim takes us to Kilimanjaro’s true summit, Uhuru Peak.
-After celebrating at the summit, we descend to the summit crater where we’ll camp amongst the glaciers for the night.
-We’ll get our fill of exploring rocks, ice, and stars, too!
+After celebrating at the summit, we descend to the summit crater where we’ll explore the glaciers up close.
+We then descend back to Kibo Hut.

 Today we make our way down from Horombo hut to Marangu gate (5-6 hours walking) with pick-up and transfer to our hotel for dinner and celebration!